 If you need to get a hold of me for any reason, please email me at mullensterrence@fhda.edu.
 For a quicker response, please do NOT email me using the Canvas messenger; I check my email much more often!
 I check my email continuously during the office hours scheduled above, often during business hours, and less often at nights/weekends.
-If, you do not hear from me within 24 hours, please re-send your email.
+If, you do not hear from me within 24 hours (48 hours over the weekend), please re-send your email.
+I can't stress this enough...
+I always try to respond to an email, but depending on when I get it, it might slip through a crack, so please re-send if you don't receive a response within 48 hours.